castaway/dbix-class-book/chapters/03-Describing-database.md

-While the table names in the database are often named using a plural, eg _users_, the corresponding Result class is usually named in the singular, as it respresents a single result, or row of the query.
+While the table names in the database are often named using a plural, eg _users_, the corresponding Result class is usually named in the singular, as it respresents a single result, or row of a query.

 The Schema class
 ----------------